 Importance: You may want to group monitors based on the importance of the monitor.
 For example, availability of your blog will not carry the same weight as your login page, so setting up monitor groups based on the importance of the URL is a great way to organize monitors and prioritize your reports.

 Domain: You may maintain several domains or subdomains.
-Organizing based on domain makes it simple to escalate alerts based on the domain.
+Organizing based on domain makes it simple to escalate alerts accordingly.

-Page purpose: We also frequently see companies that group their monitors based on the URL’s purpose such as the login pages, homepages, and support pages.
+Page purpose: There are also several users that group their monitors based on the URL’s purpose such as the login pages, homepages, and support pages.